 Okay, I want to try premarital counseling.
 But, if I ask my partner he or she will think I’m really unhappy and want to break up.

 Many people feel like couples counseling is only appropriate when things have already gone around the bend.
 In reality, it is so much more effective to start when things are good.
 Would you rather learn to ride a bike on a gentle incline or straight up a mountain?It can be helpful to show your partner this page as a way of bringing up the topic or to ask the uneasy party to call me directly, so I can explain what this is all about and assuage any fears.

 You Can Approach Your Wedding Day With Joy and Confidence

 “As a professional colleague in the field, I highly recommend Tonya as a therapist for those who are looking to empower themselves to make life changes and for couples wanting to improve their relationship.
 Tonya ‘s approach offers a combination of support, compassion, and practical tools.
 She is an active therapist who has an astute understanding of relationships and how to help couples understand how negative patterns of relating develop while teaching skills to restore trust and connection through healthy communication.
 I’m fortunate to have such a skilled and competent colleague in my professional community, to whom I can refer clients.” - Sharyn Levine, LCSW, Psychotherapist

 This is an exciting time and a great opportunity for you and your partner.
 A loving, dynamic partnership will inspire you, challenge you, and continue to surprise you no matter how many years have passed.
 By developing the skills you need to nurture this relationship from the beginning, you will be rewarded again and again throughout your life together.
-I invite you to call me at 212-242-3149 to see if premarital counseling might be helpful for you and your partner.

 “Love does not consist of gazing at each other, but in looking outward together in the same direction.” – Antoine de Saint-Exupery